K0nicki/Icinga-check-service/README.md

     -mem_crit_bytes 4000
 ```

 Only service name parameter is required.
-If threshold parameters are not specified, script will always quit with OK status
+The reverse flag allows monitoring processes that should not consume less resources than a given threshold

 # Icinga2 configuration